-The quantities F (Flux in $W/m^2$ ), $T{ch4}$ (BT in K) and IWV (Integrated Water Vapor in $kg/m^2$ ) in equations 1 and 2 from Clerbaux et al. (2020) were in fact normalized for their absolute magnitude: indeed, the regression calibrations were designed to not depend on these quantities' absolute magnitude, so their normalization consists of subtracting the variable from its bin-averaged mean value regression-specific mean value, i. mean value of T, T is was only done for the terms in which the absolute magnitude of the value is of importance, and not for the terms in which it was already normalized, i.e. subtracted from a similar quantity, such as $T{ch5}$ - $T{ch4}$ .
+The quantities F (Flux in $W/m^2$ ), $T{ch4}$ (BT in K) and IWV (Integrated Water Vapor in $kg/m^2$ ) in equations 1 and 2 from Clerbaux et al. (2020) were in fact normalized for their absolute magnitude: indeed, the regression calibrations were designed to not depend on these quantities' absolute magnitude, so their normalization consists of subtracting the variable from its regression-specific mean value, i.e. the mean value of T, IWV and F that was recorded in the specific conditions leading to that specific regression model.
+This was only done for the terms in which the absolute magnitude of the value is of importance, and not for the terms in which it was already normalized, i.e. subtracted from a similar quantity, such as ( $T{ch5}-T{ch4}$ ).
 Therefore, equation 1 from Clerbaux et al. (2020) should be interpreted as follows: